Assessment support

 Considerations when assembling a written test

 When students are under time pressure, they may make mistakes that have nothing to do with the extent of their learning.
 Thus, unless your goal is to assess how well students perform under time pressure, it is important to design tests that can be reasonably completed in the time allotted.
 As a rule of thumb: one way to determine how long a test will take students to complete, is to take it yourself and allow students triple the time it took you.
 But you may also ask a colleague (peer review is always good practice!) or student assistant.
+Below you will find an indication of the time questions may take

 To make the test reliable, you use a certain amount of questions.
-For open questions this is a bit more difficult to indicate, it depends most of all on the type of open questions, time available and making sure the questions cover the learning objectives.
+For open questions this is a bit more difficult to indicate, it depends most of all on the type of open questions, time available, and making sure the questions cover the learning objectives.
 For closed questions there are standard indications: